jenkins-x/jx-docs/content/getting-started/create-cluster.md

 ---

-To create a new Kubernetes cluster with Jenkins X installed use the  [jx create cluster](/commands/jx_create_cluster) command:
+To create a new Kubernetes cluster with Jenkins X installed use the  [jx create cluster](/commands/jx_create_cluster) command.

-    jx create cluster

 A number of different public cloud providers are supported as shown below.